STAT545-UBC-hw-2018-19/hw03-rachlobay/README.md

 2) Look at the spread of GDP per capita within the continents.

-3) Compute a trimmed mean of life expectancy for different years.
-Or a weighted mean, weighting by population.
-Just try something other than the plain vanilla mean.
+3) Investigate how is life expectancy changing over time on different continents?

 # Navigation for HW #3